canonical-web-and-design/practices/coding/javascript.md

 - Reducers, action creators and selectors should all have simple functional tests.
 - Test composed Reselect selectors in isolation with [resultFunc](https://github.com/reduxjs/reselect#q-how-do-i-test-a-selector).

+##### Testing data-attr
+The naming convention for testing data attrubutes is: `data-test="<identifiable string>"`.
+This gives all projects a common interface when testing and search the project to testing attributes.

 ### Code style & formatting

 To ensure code formatting consistency across our codebase, we use [Prettier](https://github.com/prettier/prettier).